Well part 4 huh, not much to say but at least we get some interesting Pokemon here!

 For us Sapphire lovers, we got the Poison-type Seviper and I still find it hilarious that the anime screwed up and thought Arbok evolves into it.
 Even though it has a more interesting type, it’s still rather plain and being a Pokemon with no evolutions, it kind of sits low on the totem pole alongside its rival opposite.

 Another set of exclusives, Lunatone would be the Sapphire’s choice and I really liked how it’s based off the Moon.
 Being a Rock/Psychic type doesn’t mean it’ll be used in a crowd but it’s still a cool design and one of the more stranger designs to come from GameFreak.
+Though fighting Tate & Liza’s Lunatone & Solrock was just aggravating (plus it was the first gym battle with a 2 vs. 2 match.

 Probably the second Pokemon that I wished wasn’t an exclusive, Ruby players got Solrock who is essentially just like Lunatone but in a way it has more usage because it’s more attack-based.
 Being based off the Sun, I was also surprised seeing it learn some Fire-type moves despite that it’s also a Rock/Psychic type like Lunatone…definitely a strange Pokemon, but I like it a bit more than it’s Lunar counterpart.